gsehwal/vuepress-toc/README.md

 Let's start by explaining the meaning of some of these files.

 <br />
-If you want to use the one click deploy option, then you need a netlify.toml file.
+If you want to use the One-Click Deploy option, then you need a netlify.toml file.

 ### netlify.toml